← Back to practice catalog

 --> shed marketing --> protect transactional lane

-Stale preferences in cache — compliance incident, not performance bug
+Stale preferences in cache — compliance incident

 Bottlenecks and tradeoffs